By Ryan Myers on Jun 15, 2017 9:27:58 AM

 The automated approach continues to gain traction because it’s so fast, so convenient.
 We have access to more and more data, so we have to do something with it, right?
 Not necessarily.Navigating through the noise

-If you’re at either end of that spectrum, you aren’t reaching clients the way you could.
+If you’re at either end of that spectrum, you aren’t reaching clients the way you could with lead generation.
 Either you’re spending too much time to make a connection with a single lead, or you’re blasting a list of thousands with information that isn’t tailored to their needs, hoping to impress them with animated gifs.
 Instead, you want to strike a balance.

 Use the data; don’t abuse it